 2.3.
 To whom is your data disclosed?

 The information linked to your account (name, email address and EU Login user ID) is recorded in the test bed's internal database.
 Only authorised staff carying out technical maintenance may view your data as part of the overall test bed operational support.
 With regards to contact form submissions, the information you submit is treated by the test bed's support team and by your user community's support staff if a relevant community-specific support email is in place.
 The test bed team does not transmit any data to other parties, without prejudice to a possible transmission to the bodies in charge of an inspection task in accordance with Community legislation, e.g. OLAF, or an investigating magistrate.
 The test bed will not share personal data with other parties for direct marketing.

 The cookies used by the test bed to authenticate your connection are treated only by the test bed's software, are only stored on your local workstation and are automatically removed when you logout.
 No data from these cookies is ever shared with other parties.

 2.4.
 For how long is your data maintained?

 Your account data (name, EU Login user ID and email address) is maintained for as long as you have an active account with the test bed.
 Cookies are created upon login and automatically removed upon logout.

 2.5.
 How can you access your data, correct it and remove it?

 You can disconnect your EU Login profile from a test bed user role at any time through your test bed profile's management.
-The result of this will be to delete your name and EU Login user ID, maintaining only your email address.
-This is done to allow you to reclaim this role at a later time if you wish to.
-If you want to fully remove your data you may request this from your community or test bed administrator.
+The result of this will be to delete your name and EU Login user ID, maintaining only your email address, allowing you to reclaim this role at a later time if you wish to.
+From the same screen you may also choose to fully remove your personal information, including your email address, which will result in all traces of your personal data being deleted.
 Note that user accounts are of a pure functional nature.
 Deleting an existing account and creating a new one has no impact to your access, user experience or conformance testing history.

 2.6.
 How is your data protected?